TheRobBrennan/explore-timing-responses-from-third-party-APIs-with-nextjs/__reference/GitHub-FixUnsignedCommitsOnMacOS.md

 ### OPTIONAL: Enable commit signing in VS Code

-Let's see if this works!
+Let's see if this works.